ocinz/ocinz/README.md

-Hello World 👋 <br>
+### Hello World 👋 <br>
-My Name is Ahmad Hafid, a Front End Developer
+# My Name is Ahmad Hafid, a Front End Developer
+&nbsp;&nbsp;&nbsp;&nbsp; I am a front end web developer, competent in using tools like React JS, Tailwind CSS and Typescript.
+I can also use some backend tools such as Express JS, Ruby on Rails, MySQL.
+I also really like to explore something new, especially in the tech field.<br>
+&nbsp;&nbsp;&nbsp;&nbsp; I am a straight-forward professional and I believe that end-goal is the most important thing at work.
+In a team setting, I try to encourage my colleagues to move forward together so when we face issues, we can solve it better as a team.
+I am known to have active communication, especially when there is an opportunity to discuss improvements or issues.
+At the same time, I am calm in my interactions and do not stress easily over difficult challenges.

 <!--
 **ocinz/ocinz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.